lostlabyrinth/TS2-IntelHD/README.md

 * Why does my frame rate drop when I turn on Smooth Edges?

 The Sims 2 uses MSAA to achieve this and it is very performance heavy.
 It fixes the weird texture flickering glitch when it's switched on but it comes at a performance cost.
 This is the unfortunate reality of APUs and MSAA.
 Pick your poison.

+# Please backup your original Graphics Rules.sgr before installing this.

+I will not be held responsible for any damage caused to your game.